ojaskatiyar0202/extra-trees-crypto/README.md

-# Feature dimensionality and the value of non-parametric methods in cross-sectional crypto returns
+# The value of non-parametric ML methods in cross-sectional crypto returns

 We rank cryptocurrency perpetual futures by expected next-day relative return and ask a narrower question than whether the ranking makes money: does the number of